 There is no “best” sleeping position since side and back sleeping are both healthy in their own ways, and every sleeper has different needs, but we can say that stomach sleeping is the worst sleeping position.
 Why?
 It causes back pain, for one, and it’s also not healthy for your neck or overall sleep posture.
 If you’re looking to switch to a healthier sleep position, try back or side sleeping to see what feels best.

 Good sleep isn’t completely unattainable, even if it seems like drifting off is the last thing you’re able to do at night.
-Instead of feeling frustrated or stressed about getting good shut-eye, take things day-by-day (or, night-by-night, rather) and try some of our better tips for sleep in the evenings.
+Instead of feeling frustrated or stressed about trouble falling asleep, take things day-by-day (or, night-by-night, rather) and try some of our tips for quality sleep in the evenings.
+Little by little, you should find yourself closer to getting good shut-eye.

 Once you find a few tricks that work for you, you can build upon your improved sleep habits and consistently achieve the 7 to 9 hours of healthy rest you need every night.
-And of course, if sleeping troubles persist, you can always chat with your doctor or a sleep specialist about your symptoms, as they’ll be able to help you chart the best course of action.
+And of course, if sleeping troubles persist, you can always chat with your doctor or a sleep specialist about your symptoms.
+They’ll be able to help you chart the best course of action with personalized recommendations.